University to Strain Keville… Kick-Starting My Legal Career

 I’m excited to see what the future holds for me but if there is one thing my journey has taught me so far it is to be persistent, patient and passionate.
 Love what you do, keep up the hard work and it will all fall into place.

 Trevor Turner is an Independent Wealth Manager and founder of Turner Wealth & Consultancy.
 Trevor holds the Chartered Wealth Manager designation and is a Chartered Fellow of the Chartered Institute for Securities & Investments.
-The end of the tax year is fast...
+The global market is suffering...

 Have your case reviewed with us